• Taste: sweet, woody & fruity • Aroma: red dates & tobacco • Mouthfeel: thick & smooth

 - brewing time (the longer we brew, the more caffeine gets released.
 This will also be evident by the astringency of the tea)

 Generally, however, ripe pu-erh has more caffeine than raw pu-erh.
-While on the spectrum of all the different tea types, pu-erh has mid-range caffeine content.
-It is not the highest nor the lowest.
-This makes it an excellent tea that helps you focus when you need to get some work done, write a poem, or meditate.
+While on the spectrum of all tea types, pu-erh has mid-range caffeine content, and it is not the highest nor the lowest.
+This makes it an excellent tea that helps you focus on getting some work done, writing a poem, or meditating.

 What Is Cha Qi?

 Cha Qi roughly translates as "the energy of tea."
-However, it is so much more.
-It is something we feel rather than explain.
-Cha Qi is us becoming one with tea.
+However, it is so much more, and it is something we feel rather than can explain.
+Some may say that feeling Cha Qi is like feeling becoming one with tea.